 Justification of Red List Category

-Ramphodon naevius is relatively common in south-east Brazil (Espírito Santo, Minas Gerais and Santa Catarina, with a historic record from Rio Grande do Sul), to 900 m (Sick 1993, Parker et al. 1996).
+Ramphodon naevius occurs in the Atlantic forest of south-east Brazil (Espírito Santo, Rio de Janeiro, São Paulo, Paraná and Santa Catarina, with a historic record from Rio Grande do Sul (Sick 1993; Parker et al. 1996; WikiAves 2021).

 Agricultural conversion and deforestation for mining and plantation production historically threatened its lowland forest habitats (Fearnside 1996).
-Current key threats are urbanisation, industrialisation, agricultural expansion, colonisation and associated road-building (Dinerstein et al. 1995).
+Current key threats are urbanisation, industrialisation, agricultural expansion and associated road-building (Dinerstein et al. 1995).

 Conservation Actions Underway